 Kevin Bocek, vice president of security strategy and threat intelligence at Venafi, says the A10 research validates what they’ve been saying for the past several months about the dangers lurking inside encrypted traffic.
 He points out three aspects to inspecting encrypted traffic.

 First, companies must focus on key management for inbound traffic.
 Bocek says they need to know where the keys are and use automated tools that keep them regularly updated.

 Second, companies need to set up a trusted authority for outbound traffic so when the system initiates a new connection, a new certificate is created.
 Bocek says most security tools have these kinds of capabilities.

 Finally, the same kind of key management a company sets up for inbound traffic must be used for internal (East-West) traffic.
 “Basically for East-West traffic the company controls the end, whether it’s one data center to another data center or one network segment to another network segment,” he adds.

 Bottom line: Security managers need to understand that encrypted packets represent a legitimate threat that must be managed and inspected regularly.

-Related Content:Steve Zurier has more than 30 years of journalism and publishing experience, most of the last 24 of which were spent covering networking and security technology.
+Related Content:Steve Zurier has more than 30 years of journalism and publishing experience and has covered networking, security, and IT as a writer and editor since 1992.
 Steve is based in Columbia, Md.
 View Full Bio